dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/multiple_outputs.rst

 Multiple Outputs
 ----------------

-So far all of the examples have been solids that have a single output.
-However solids support an arbitrary number of outputs.
-This allows for downstream solids to only tie their dependency to a single output.
-Additionally -- by allowing for multiple outputs to conditionally fire -- this also ends up supporting dynamic branching and conditional execution of pipelines.
+So far all of our examples have been solids that have a single output.
+But solids can have an arbitrary number of outputs.
+This lets downstream solids depend only on a single output of an upstream solid.
+When multiple outputs fire conditionally, we can also implement dynamic branching and conditional execution of downstream sub-DAGs.

 ``MultipleResults`` Class